dt170/dt170/README.md

  </p>

-- 🔭 I’m currently working on Flutter application and learning Full-stack web Development.
-- 🌱 I’m currently third year B.Sc.
-Student also working in small startup company called CureSign.
+- 🌱 I’m currently working as Software Engineer at HighLander.
 - :information_source: About me I'm always eager to learn new technology, love coding, solve complex problems and collaberate with others.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dvir-toledano/)
 - 🏆 Hackathons: The Sheba Human Experience Challenge hackathon, Hacktoberfest.